 When a person takes a drug over a long period of time, the body will often build tolerance to the drug, and the dosage will have to be increased to produce the same effect as before.

 My body was getting used to, and building tolerance towards, a continuous stream of naked, novel and virtual women.
 It all of a sudden made complete sense!

 As soon as I learned this, I immediately stopped watching porn and stopped masturbating.
-I did not do the two combined, and neither would I do either separately.
+I did not do the two combined, and neither did I do either separately.
 I quit cold turkey.